NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/executionlayer.md

     <img src="assets/executionlayer/image-20230706150853074.png" style="zoom: 50%;" />
 </div>

-As shown in the figure above, for more details about Canisters, please refer to **Chapter 4**.
+As shown in the figure above, for more details about Canisters, please refer to [Chapter 4](../4.Canister/Canister.md).

 To manage the execution time of Canisters, the IC limits the number of instructions executed by each Canister.
 Each Canister has a fixed number of instructions in each round.
 At the end of a round of execution, the Canister's execution will pause and continue in the next round.
 To prevent Canisters from occupying too many resources, the maximum number of instructions that can be executed in a single call of each Canister is limited.
 If the limit is exceeded, the execution will be terminated, the state of the Canister will be rolled back, and the consumed Cycles will be deducted.